Get

 Is there anything as lovely as having a fresh-cut flower display in your home?
 The bright colors and beautiful blooms of flowers like carnations can increase the positive vibes in your home and ease stress.
 Is it safe to have a bouquet of carnations in your home if you have curious cats running around, though?
-Will these stunning flowers hurt your cat if they eat them?
-Or can they safely have a nibble?
-The answer is no, cats should not eat carnations, as they are toxic, though not as severely as other plants and flowers.
+Are carnations toxic to cats, or can they safely have a nibble?
+The answer is no, carnations are not safe for cats, as they are toxic, though not as severely as other plants and flowers.

 Keep reading to find out everything you need to know before you bring home a stunning carnation arrangement.
 For the purpose and clarity of this article, we are referring to the carnation, also known as pinks, wild carnation, sweet William, or the scientific name, Dianthus caryophyllus belonging to the family Caryophyllaceae.